Mozd-122/ChemDrawTrialReset/README.md

 Usage:

-1. Download ChemDrawTrialReset.exe from releases tab
+1. Download and install ChemDraw if necessary (provided in releases tab)
-2. Download ChemDraw if necessary (provided in releases tab)
+2. Download ChemDrawTrialReset.exe from releases tab
 3. Run (may need to be run as administrator)